tarakanbg/vaccbih_sct_files/README.md

 ### Global changes
 * GEO area is now divided into sub-areas that can be displayed or hidden individually (Display Settings > GEO).
   Previously all GEO could only be displayed or hidden at once.
-The new GEO areas are as follows: LQSA Ground, LQSA Major Stands, LQSA Minor Stands, LQSA MSA Sectors, LQBK Ground, LQMO Ground
+The new GEO areas are as follows: LQSA Ground, LQSA Major Stands, LQSA Minor Stands, LQSA MSA Sectors, LQBK Ground, LQMO Ground, LQMO Stands
 * Renamed ARTCC and ARTCC High Areas to more human-readable names (Display options > ARTCC boundary, ARTCC high boundary to enable).
 The FIRs affected and their new names are: LDZO FIR, LYBA FIR, LQSB FIR, LQSB TMAs, PRISHTINA FIR/UIR